-Divorce presents a number of critical financial and emotional issues.
-Among the more complicated financial issues are those relating to insurance.
+If you're getting a divorce, the effect on insurance coverage could come as a bit of a shock if you're not prepared.
 Health, car, homeowner, and property insurance are a few of the common types of insurance that can be viewed as assets in a marriage.
 Upon divorce, the responsibility and expense of maintaining appropriate policies through payment of premiums must be taken into account.
 Payment of premiums on such policies can be part of the divorce settlement.

 After Divorce: Does Coverage Continue?

 Of special importance in divorce are issues relating to life and disability insurance.
 Because many life insurance policies may have accrued cash values, these values must be accounted for in the division of assets.
 However, obtaining such policies' cash surrender values will usually result in termination of the coverage under the policy as written or, at the least, in loan charges and an obligation to pay back the cash amount or to reduce coverage under the policy.

 Insurance and the Divorce Settlement

-Most importantly, divorce raises an issue whether one spouse maintains, after divorce, an insurable interest in the other spouse's life or ability to continue earning an income at levels established or expected at the time of divorce.
+Most importantly, divorce raises an issue whether one spouse maintains -- after divorce -- an insurable interest in the other spouse's life or ability to continue earning an income at levels established or expected at the time of divorce.
 Earlier law disallowing such coverage on the basis that an insurable interest had ceased to exist has generally given way to recognition of the continuing financial obligations that spouses may have to each other and their offspring following a divorce.

 Designating and Determining Beneficiaries

 Often, it will be advised that one or both spouses purchase additional coverage, take out additional policies, transfer ownership of such policies, or make certain that beneficiary designations are updated at the time of divorce.
 Coverage must be commensurate with established needs and expectations; excessive coverage may be disallowed or challenged by insurers.

 Account for All Policies in the Divorce Decree

 Including in the divorce decree distinct provisions concerning all insurance policies on an itemized basis, policy by policy, can minimize the confusion that may otherwise result once the divorce is final.
 This may also spare the parties later negotiations at times when it may be even more difficult (for practical as well as emotional reasons) to negotiate their differences.